bcmi/Rendered-Image-Harmonization-Dataset-RdHarmony/README.md

 # Rendered_Image_Harmonization_Dataset

+This is the official repository for the following paper:

+> **Deep Image Harmonization by Bridging the Reality Gap**  [[arXiv]](https://arxiv.org/pdf/2103.17104.pdf)<br>
+>
+> Junyan Cao, Wenyan Cong, Li Niu, Jianfu Zhang, Liqing Zhang <br>
+> Accepted by **BMVC 2022**.

-Welcome to the official homepage of the rendered image harmonization dataset. **RdHarmony** is a large-scale Rendered Image Harmonization dataset containing pairs of ground-truth rendered images and composite rendered images with 11 novel categories, which is useful for supervised image harmonization methods.
+**RdHarmony** is a large-scale Rendered Image Harmonization dataset containing pairs of ground-truth rendered images and composite rendered images with 11 novel categories, which is useful for supervised image harmonization methods. **Note that in our paper, RdHarmony contains rendered training pairs with 6 novel categories.
+We extend it to 5 more novel categories now.**

 <img src='examples/dataset_triplet.png' align="center" width=1024>